stevekm/fastq-split/README.md

 ## Options

-Note that `fastqSplit` can read from .gz compressed files natively, but the .gz archive decompression, and total execution time, will be much faster if handled in a separate process and transmitted over stdin with a pipe as shown in the above examples.
-However if you wish to use `fastqSplit`'s built-in .gz decompression, you should add the `-p` arg in order to utilize background buffered file decompression & scanning for a performance boost.
+While `fastqSplit` can read from .gz compressed files, archive decompression and total execution time will be much faster if handled in a separate process and transmitted over stdin with a pipe as shown in the above examples.
+If you wish to use `fastqSplit`'s built-in .gz decompression, you should add the `-p` arg in order to utilize background buffered file decompression & scanning for a small performance boost.

 Other command line options for `fastqSplit` include;

 ```
   -b int
     	read buffer size (number of lines) when using parallel read method (default 10000)
-  -delim string
+  -d string
     	delimiter character for the fastq header fields (default ":")
-  -fcIndexPos int
-    	field number for the flowcell ID in the header (default 2)
-  -laneIndexPos int
-    	field number for the lane ID in the header (default 3)
+  -j string
+    	character used to Join the selected key values on to create the read group ID (default ".")
+  -k string
+    	comma delimited string of 0-based integer field keys to split the fastq header line on (default "2,3")
   -p	read input on a separate thread (parallel)
+  -prefix string
+    	prefix for all output file names
-  -rgJoinChar string
+  -suffix string
-    	character used to join the flowcell and lane IDs to create the read group ID (default ".")
+    	suffix for all output file names (default ".fastq")
 ```

+### `-k` Field Keys

-Note that the "field number" for flowcell ID and lane ID is 0-based, so in the header example `@EAS139:136:FC706VJ:2`, the value `FC706VJ` is position 2 and value `2` is in position 3.
+The values for the `-k` field key index arg are integers using 0-based indexing, so in the header example `@EAS139:136:FC706VJ:2`, the value `FC706VJ` is position 2 and value `2` is in position 3.
+These values are passed as a single comma-delimited string; `-k 2,3`.

 # Installation